SpineEventEngine/SpineEventEngine.github.io/docs/guides/naming-conventions.md

 because:
  1. You may want to use such a word when creating an entity Java class which _uses_ a generated data type for holding the state of the entity.
- 2. Such a data structure does not represent a whole `Aggregate` or a `ProcessManager` thing anyway.
+ 2. Such a data structure does not represent a whole `Aggregate` or `ProcessManager` thing anyway.
     It's just data.

 ## Packages